-- Rotating food stuff with a long shelf life out of our pantries, basements, and bugout bags ensure it will not be wasted, or worse yet, rancid when we need it the most.
+- ✅ rotating foods with long shelf lives out of our pantries, basements, and bug-out bags ensure it won’t be wasted, or worse yet, rancid when we need it the most.

-Water and fuel do not have an indefinite shelf life, either.
+Water and fuel don’t have an indefinite shelf life, either.
 There is no reason to pitch water once it has gotten too old to be considered potable, it can be purified or used to water plants, to wash with, and sometimes for livestock.

 But, you must know how much water you have available for immediate use to ensure enough of it and the supplies needed to purify it, are on hand in case of a long-term disaster.

 Conducting a full inventory at least once a year will not only help keep all of the items in your survival gear and supplies categories ready to go when the SHTF, but also give you an exact count of what you have.

 That type of statistic is a key piece of information to garner while still building toward what you feel is needed to survive a disaster or any type of duration.

 You can simply buy a cheap tablet or legal pad and write down specifics related to every prep you currently own.

 There is nothing wrong with going old school when creating a survival inventory, but I prefer to use my laptop to make a template that can be updated quickly and easily – and then print a hard copy.

 In addition to making an inventory to deal with exclusively survival items, we also keep a general pantry and freezer inventory.
 We keep three months’ worth of food for the immediate members of our family in the pantry, deep freeze, and butcher shop freezers.